ayrna/orca/README.md

 - [Utilities.m](src/Utilities.m): Class that pre-process the experiment files, run the different algorithms and produces the results.
 - [runtestssingle.m](src/runtestssingle.m): Script to run all the methods using the ORCA API.
 Reference performance is compared with toy dataset in order to check that the installation is correct.
 - [runtestscv.m](src/runtestscv.m): This script runs full experiment tests using the ORCA configuration files to describe experiments.

+# Datasets included

+The [example-data](exampledata) folder includes partitions of several small ordinal datasets for code testing purposes.
+We have also collected 44 publicly available ordinal datasets from various sources.
+These can be downloaded from: [datasets-OR-review](www.uco.es/grupos/ayrna/ucobigfiles/datasets-orreview.zip).
+The link also contains data partitions as used in different papers in the literature to ease experimental comparison.
+The characteristics of these datasets are the following:

 # Experiments parallelization with HTCondor